Book Publishing Services for Authors Who Keep 100% of Their Rights

 What is the difference between AuthorWings and a hybrid publisher?

 A hybrid publisher charges an up-front fee and then takes a permanent share of royalties, typically 30% to 50%, often combined with a multi-year exclusivity clause and an ISBN registered to the publisher.
-AuthorWings charges a flat fee for the production work and takes zero percent of royalties.
+AuthorWings charges a flat fee for the production work and takes 0% of royalties.
 There is no exclusivity clause.
 The ISBN is registered to the author.
-The fee-for-service model is closer to hiring a designer or an editor than it is to signing with a publisher.
+The practical test is what happens when the project ends.
+A hybrid contract keeps running.
+An AuthorWings contract closes.

 Do you serve authors outside the United States?

 Yes.
-AuthorWings publishes for authors in the United States, the United Kingdom, Canada, and Australia, with full distribution coverage on Amazon’s regional KDP marketplaces, IngramSpark’s global print network, Apple Books worldwide, Kobo, and Google Play.
-Tax setup, currency configuration, and territorial pricing are handled per the author’s country of residence.
+Most AuthorWings clients outside the United States are in the United Kingdom, Canada, and Australia, and authors in other countries are taken on case by case.
+Distribution coverage is the same either way: Amazon's regional KDP marketplaces, IngramSpark's global print network, Apple Books worldwide, Kobo, and Google Play.
+Tax setup, currency configuration, and territorial pricing are handled per the author's country of residence.

 How long does a full publishing project actually take?

-Production-only projects (an already-edited manuscript through cover, formatting, and distribution) are scoped to a delivery range stated in the contract, typically a matter of weeks.
+Production-only projects (an already-edited manuscript through cover, formatting, and distribution) run 4 to 8 weeks.
 Editing-plus-production projects run longer depending on edit type.
-Full ghostwriting-to-launch projects span several months for adult books and a shorter range for children’s books.
-Every contract states the delivery range and a maximum delivery date in writing before work begins.
+Full ghostwriting-to-launch projects span several months for adult books and a shorter range for children's books.
+Every contract states the delivery range and a maximum delivery date in writing before work begins

 What if I already have part of a manuscript or some of the production work done?

-That is a common starting point.
+That works, and it is a common starting point.
 Partial manuscripts are scoped on a case-by-case basis.
-If 30,000 words of an 80,000-word book exist, ghostwriting prices are adjusted accordingly.
-If a cover already exists but the interior formatting is incomplete, the project is scoped as formatting only.
-Bundles can be unbundled.
-Single services can be added.
+If 30,000 words of an 80,000-word book already exist, ghostwriting prices are adjusted accordingly.
+If a cover exists but the interior formatting is not finished, the project is scoped as formatting only.
+Bundles can be unbundled, and single services can be added.

 What makes AuthorWings different from any other book publishing company?

-Three things, written into every contract.
+The two promises above, plus a third, all written into every contract.
 Transparent prices on every page, with a public cost calculator that estimates a real number before any conversation.
-100% of rights and royalties retained by the author, with all distribution accounts in the author’s own name.
-And a flat-fee, fee-for-service contract structure that ends when the work is delivered, with no permanent royalty share, no exclusivity clause, and no subsidiary rights claim.
-Most companies in the publishing services space match one of these three.
+100% of rights and royalties retained by the author, with all distribution accounts in the author's own name.
+And a flat-fee contract structure that ends when the work is delivered, with no permanent royalty share, no exclusivity clause, and no subsidiary rights claim.
+Most companies in the publishing services space offer one of the three.
 AuthorWings is built around all three at once.

-Get a real price or talk to a real human
+❦Get a real price, or talk to a publishing specialist

 Two ways to start.
-Run the book cost calculator for an instant tier-by-tier estimate based on word count, genre, and bundle.
-Or book a 30-minute consultation with the AuthorWings team.
+Run the calculator for an instant tier-by-tier estimate based on word count, genre, and bundle, no card, no email.
+Or book a call with a publishing specialist who reads your pages before you commit to anything.